How does the biblical Peter principle work?

 Dr. Peter reasons that new employees typically start in the lower ranks.
 Then, when they prove their competence in that position, they get promoted to a higher position.
 They continue “climbing the ladder” until they reach a position for which they are no longer competent.
 According to Dr. Peter, the net result of this process is that most of the higher levels of a bureaucracy will be filled with incompetent people who were good at a previous job but are not equipped for the job they’ve ended up in.

-For examples, consider that a good salesperson often makes a terrible manager; a good mechanic may be a miserable shop supervisor; or a good bookkeeper is incompetent as a financial analyst.
+For examples, consider that a good salesperson often makes a terrible manager; a good mechanic may be a miserable shop supervisor; or a good bookkeeper might be incompetent as a financial analyst.
 Dr. Peter postulates that this phenomenon is why things go wrong.
 His book contains some wry observations as “axioms” and “laws” describing how organizations deal with the problems resulting from “the Peter Principle.”

 While Dr. Peter’s humorous observations are insightful and can be instructive in working with and leading people, there is another, far more important, “Peter Principle.”
 This principle is divinely inspired and is a way of thinking and acting in our relationships with others.
 If we apply this principle, we are assured of Christian success and, unlike Dr. Peter’s postulate, we won’t ever reach “our level of incompetence.”